tier4/arm-dev-summit-2020/exercises/exercise2.md

 9. Click in the second terminal, then hit the spacebar to resume rosbag playback

 10. Toggling display options
-In the `Displays` panel, click the triangle icons next to `Sensing` and then the one next `LiDAR` Toggle “ConcatenatePointCloud” off and on by clicking the checkbox.
+- In the `Displays` panel, click the triangle icons next to `Sensing` and then the one next `LiDAR`
-Pointcloud display will be toggled off and then on in the display Toggle “NoGroundPointCloud” off and on by clicking the checkbox.
+- Toggle “ConcatenatePointCloud” off and on by clicking the checkbox.
+- Toggle “NoGroundPointCloud” off and on by clicking the checkbox.

 11. Once the rosbag playback has completed, click on the first terminal and press Ctrl + C to end the running roslaunch command, then close the Terminator window.